 The unforgettable Museum of Cairo

-The Museum of Cairo was open to the public in other buildings until the end of the 19th century.
-The current building houses the 120,000 items — not all in exhibition — since 1902.
+The building houses 120,000 items — not all in exhibition — since 1902.

 That’s what I was about to say.

-It’s time to open your wallet!
+Time to open your wallet!

-Currently, the ticket costs 120 Egyptian pounds (US$ 6.70 / 5.80€ / 5.20£).
+The ticket costs 120 Egyptian pounds (US$ 6.70 / 5.80€ / 5.20£).

-I believe you will spend a little more.
-Well, you should.
-First, there’s an extra ticket of 50 Egyptian pounds (US$2.80 / 2.44€ / 2.20£) to take photos inside the museum.
-Second, a 150 Egyptian pounds fee (US$8.40 / 7.30€ / 6.50£) to enter the unmissable Royal Mummies Room.
+I suppose you will spend a little more, because there’s an extra ticket of 50 Egyptian pounds (US$2.80 / 2.44€ / 2.20£) to take photos inside the museum, and 150 Egyptian pounds (US$8.40 / 7.30€ / 6.50£) to enter the unmissable Royal Mummies Room.